nlapalu/MSTS/doc/MSTS_nucleosome_difference.md

 # MSTS_nucleosome_difference.py

 This tool analyzes the signal difference between 2 conditions of Mnase-seq.
-Several replicats can be use, in this case the average signal is used to
+Several replicats can be use, in this case the average signal is used in the analyses.
+The coefficient of variation is reported for each conditon to filer-out too divergent replicat.
+In the same manner, we perform a hierarchical clustering on raw and normalized data to validate each replicat.

 ## Usage and options